seaguli/arras-mayhem/README.md

 # Setting it up
 The client currently uses arrasio5 as a server, but you can edit it!
-- Go to line 3228 in bundle.js and edit the code.
-It should look like this:

-                 -   id: "a",
-                 -   type: "4TDM",
-                 -  code: "arras",
-                 -  at: p.glitch ("YOUR-ARRAS-SERVER")

-- p.glitch is the name of your Arras.io server.
-For example, ("arrasio5")
+- Create .env and add the variable `SERVER`.
+The variable should be the name of your Glitch project.
+For example, `SERVER=arrasio5`.
-- code isn't important